-The 24th Annual Conference of the Association for Learning Technology, taking place 5 – 7 September 2017, University of Liverpool, UK, will bring together practitioners, researchers and policy makers from across sectors.
-Together we will chart the development of Learning Technology from isolated islands of ‘innovation’ to becoming the new norm – and the challenges this entails for staff and learners alike.
-We will explore how we move from individual innovation to institutional integration at scale.
+The 24th Annual Conference of the Association for Learning Technology, took place 5 – 7 September 2017, University of Liverpool, UK, bringing together practitioners, researchers and policy makers from across sectors.
+Together we charted the development of Learning Technology from isolated islands of ‘innovation’ to becoming the new norm – and the challenges this entails for staff and learners alike.
+We explored how we move from individual innovation to institutional integration at scale.

-- Wildcard: you are free to contribute any aspect of your research, practice or policy work.
+- Wildcard: you were free to contribute any aspect of your research, practice or policy work.